 It is frequently a result of drug exposure from smoking or drinking alcohol.
 But, if there are white lines or bumps on the tongue then it can be an inflammation referr to as oral lichen planus that is usually cause by poor oral hygine, hepatitis C or allergies.

 It is a less common condition and may need immediate attention because it can be a symptom of a bigger medical condition, like tongue cancer, leukemia, down syndrome and overactive thyroid.
 But if the swelling is sudden and for a small duration, it’s most likely to be an allergic reaction.

 If the redness of the tongue disappears after some time.
 Then it’s most likely due to some red coloured foods that turned the tongue red.
 If the redness perseveres for long then it can be a sign of an underlying medical condition like vitamin deficiency or Kawasaki disease.

 When the tongue appears to be hairy, is most likely cause by a course of antibiotics.
 It will also develop if you consume too much of an irritating substance, such as mouthwash or coffee, or if you smoke.

 Bright pink Tongue:

-Pain in the tongue is frequently a result of an injury caused by accidentally biting your tongue or of a minor infection.
-Another likely reason for pain is the development of canker sores on the tongue that are generally caused by a virus.
+Pain in the tongue is frequently a result of an injury.
+Cause by accidentally biting your tongue or of a minor infection.
+Another likely reason for pain is the development of canker sores.
+They are on the tongue that are generally cause by a virus.
 Other, less general reasons for tongue pain include irritating dentures or braces, anemia, cancer & oral herpes.

 A burning sensation on the tongue can be a symptom in women who are postmenopausal.
-It will also be caused by exposure to irritants, like by smoking.
+It will also be cause by exposure to irritants, like by smoking.